 This incident provides strong evidence that the names and characteristics of animals are indeed stored together in our brains.
 It also should illustrate for us how Adam’s abilities were far greater than ours are today.
 We need to treat so called “early man” with respect.

 Dear Father in heaven, I confess that I am so much less than You made me to be.
 Forgive me, for the sake of Your Son’s innocent suffering on the cross for me.
-Help me to more earnestly seek Your instruction in Your Word and order my life by Your will so that I may more clearly reflect the new live I have been given in Christ.
+Help me to more earnestly seek Your instruction in Your Word and order my life by Your will so that I may more clearly reflect the new life I have been given in Christ.
 Amen.

 Bower, Bruce.
 1992.
 “Clues to the brain’s knowledge systems.”
 Science News, v.
 142, Aug.
 29. p.
 148.